LittleOddBoy/doer-cli/README.md

 # Doer - Command Line Task Manager

 Doer is a simple, yet powerful command-line task manager built with Node.js and TypeScript.
 It allows you to manage your tasks efficiently right from your terminal.
+This project is one of the projects related to [Node.js roadmap on the roadmap.sh](https://roadmap.sh/nodejs).
+All the information related to the project can be found in [the official project page on roadmap.sh](https://roadmap.sh/projects/task-tracker)

 ## Features